 I just talked about additional material.

-That it had been financed by his political opponents.
+That it had been financed by his political opponents?

 I don't know the answer to that.

-I it wasn't necessary for my goal, which was to alert him that we had this information.
+It wasn't necessary for my goal, which was to alert him that we had this information.

-The way we operate in the Department of Justice, if we can accuse somebody of wrongdoing, we have to have admissible evidence and credible witnesses.
+The way we operate in the Department of Justice, if we're going to accuse somebody of wrongdoing, we have to have admissible evidence and credible witnesses.

-We need to prepare to prove our case in court, and we have to fix our signature to the charging document.
+We need to prepare to prove our case in court.

 That's something that not everybody appreciates.

-Uh, there's a lot of talk about FISA applications, and many people that I I see talking about it seem not to recognize uh what a FISA application.
+There's a lot of talk about FISA applications, and many people that I see talking about it seem not to recognize what a FISA application is.

 A FISA application is actually a warrant, just like a search warrant.

-Uh, in order to get a FISA uh search warrant, you need an affidavit signed by a career federal law enforcement officer who swears that the information in the affidavit is true and correct to the best of his knowledge and belief.
+In order to get a FISA search warrant, you need an affidavit signed by a career federal law enforcement officer who swears that the information in the affidavit is true and correct to the best of his knowledge and belief.

-Uh and that's the way we operate.
+And that's the way we operate.

 And if it's wrong, sometimes it is, if you find out there's anything incorrect in there, that person is going to face consequences.

-Eleven of the defendants are charged with conspiring to hack into computers, steal documents, and release those documents with the intent to interfere in the election.
+11 of the defendants are charged with conspiring to hack into computers, steal documents, and release those documents with the intent to interfere in the election.

-One of those defendants and a twelfth Russian military officer are charged with conspiring to infiltrate computers of organizations involved in administering elections, including state boards of election, secretaries of state, and companies that supply software used to administer elections.
+One of those defendants and a 12th Russian military officer are charged with conspiring to infiltrate computers of organizations involved in administering elections, including state boards of election, secretaries of state, and companies that supply software used to administer elections.

-According to the allegations in the indictment, The defendants worked for two units of the main intelligence directorate of the Russian general staff known as the GRU.
+According to the allegations in the indictment, the defendants worked for two units of the main intelligence directorate of the Russian general staff, known as the GRU.

-I think it's it's pretty amazing that during his book tour, Comey admitted that it was still unverified and salacious, and they had no evidence of it.
+I think it's pretty amazing that during his book tour, Comey admitted that it was still unverified and salacious, and they had no evidence of it.

 And we now know most of it was debunked, but it was the bulk of the FISA application.

-Anyway, joining us now is Andy McCarthy, Fox News contributor, columnist, editor, National Review, former assistant United States attorney for the Southern District of New York.
+Anyway, joining us now is Andy McCarthy, Fox News contributor, columnist, editor, National Review, former Assistant United States Attorney for the Southern District of New York.

 How are you, sir?